speppas/ICASSP2024_CCA_codes/README.md

 To run a script, open it in MATLAB and execute.
 Ensure you are in the correct directory or adjust your MATLAB path accordingly.

+## License

+This project is licensed under the [License Name] - see the `LICENSE.md` file for details.

+## Authors and Acknowledgment

+- [Your Name] - *Initial work*
+- [Collaborators' Names]
+- Special thanks to [Acknowledgments]

+## Citation

+Please cite this work as follows in academic publications:
+[Your Citation Format]

+## Contact Information

+For further inquiries or collaboration opportunities, please contact wxk3qj@virginia.edu.